Viesuju-pirkimu-tarnyba/saule/TS in English/Technical specification/7	DESCRIPTION OF SAULĖ IS FUNCTIONAL REQUIREMENTS.md

 <p>11.
 Procurement notice subsystem</p>
 </td>
 <td width="66%">
 <p>11.1.
-63.1.
 A procurement notice subsystem must be created and implemented.
 The subsystem must implement functionality for:</p>
-<p>11.2.
-63.1.1.
-Procurement notice according to different types of procurement;</p>
+<p>11.2. &nbsp;Procurement notice according to different types of procurement;</p>
 <p>11.3.
-63.1.2.
 Creation of a procurement notice.</p>
 <p>11.4.
-63.2.
 A link must be established between the procurement notice subsystem and the planning and tender assessment subsystems (links No 4 and 5 shown on the diagram).</p>
 </td>
 </tr>
 <tr>